LARIC-jw/HALF/README.md

 ## Data availability

-Large input datasets are not stored directly in this GitHub repository.
-The compiled gauge records for validation in Trudel et al. (2026, in review) are available through Zenodo:
+Due to GitHub file-size limits, the compiled gauge dataset used as validation input for `half_v1_validation.py` in Trudel et al. (2026, in review) is not stored directly in this GitHub repository.
+It is available through Zenodo:

 **Zenodo dataset:** [replace with Zenodo DOI or URL]